 Our IP specialists work at all stage of the IP life cycle and provide strategic advice about patent, trade mark and registered designs, as well as any IP-related disputes and legal and commercial requirements.

-Graeme is the head of the Engineering and ICT practice group, and is a member of the Management Board.
-He has over 15 years’ experience in drafting and prosecuting patent applications in the mobile telecoms, distributed computer systems and consumer goods spaces.
-He is also experienced in providing freedom to operate opinions, to help inform pragmatic commercial decision making.
+Graeme is the Engineering and Information Communication Technology (Eng & ICT) practice group leader, and is a member of the firm’s Management Board.
+He has over 20 years’ experience in drafting and prosecuting patent applications in the mobile telecoms, distributed computer systems and consumer goods spaces.
+He is also experienced in providing freedom to operate opinions, helping to inform pragmatic commercial decision making.

-Graeme and his team work closely with our clients to generate IP portfolios that provide a robust defence against competitors, and that establish an attractive offering for investors.
+Graeme and his team work closely with our clients to generate IP portfolios that provide robust defence against competitors, and that establish attractive offerings for investors.
 He also has experience in crafting patents for admission into patent pools, including standard essential patents.

 Areas of Expertise

 - Distributed computer systems, in particular data storage and data processing across WANs

 - Cryptography and data security

 - Telecommunications systems, in particular mobile/cellular networks

 Graeme works with a variety of large and small clients across a diverse range of technical fields.
 He has particular experience in advising some of the largest Japanese multinational corporations on optimising their filing and prosecution strategies across Europe, to deliver robust patent portfolios in a cost effective manner.
 He also has enviable experience in helping to bring domestic UK SMEs through to realising their full value.
 He is a regular visitor to Asia, in particular Japan; he also regularly attends the APAA conference.